Skip to main content

 Structured Summaries

-You can also request structured summaries by providing a JSON schema:
+You can also request structured summaries by providing a JSON schema.
+This is /contents top-level form:

 {